 Uncheck any columns that you would like to exclude from the report.
 To reorder columns, grab the icon to the far left of a column name and drag and drop the column into its new position.

-The Audit Log report provides a filtered view of audit log entries which are found on the Audit Log page at Settings > Audit Logs.
-Available report filters include time range, user associated with the activity, and keyword criteria.
+The Audit Log report provides a summary of audit log entries.
+Similar to the Audit Log page itself, the report can be filtered and sorted according to various criteria, such as time range, the user associated with the activity, and keywords.

-Note: The duration of time for which audit log entries remain available is determined by the “alert history storage” level associated with your LogicMonitor package.
+Note: How long the audit log entries remain available depends on the “alert history storage” level associated with your LogicMonitor account.
 To save these records or a filtered subset for historical purposes, you can schedule recurring Audit Log reports.
-See About Audit Logs.
+For more information, see Audit Logs.

 Configuring an Audit Log Report